The Best Legend of Zelda Games: All 20 Ranked

 20. The Legend of Zelda: Phantom Hourglass (NDS)

 The Phantom Hourglass is not a bad game.
-You’d be remiss to find any bad Zelda game, really.
-But everything Phantom Hourglass does lends itself to wasting players’ time.
+You’d be hard pressed to find any bad Zelda game, really.
+But everything Phantom Hourglass does lend itself to wasting players’ time.
 The biggest blemish on this game’s record is the addition of the Temple of the Ocean King, a recurring dungeon that forces players to retrace their steps through its tired hallways over and over again.

 It wouldn’t be much of an issue if the Temple were easy.
 The added time limit to each floor was a cheap way at building player tension as they raced through the temple halls searching for the exit, avoiding enemies and solving puzzles along the way.